 If the debt is more than £750 then an application can be made to make them Bankrupt.
 Whilst this can be a useful bargaining tool it may not ultimately result in any payments as after all costs for the bankruptcy and payments to the banks etc have been made there may be little left to pay out to you.

-The moral is to wherever possible avoid debts arising in the first place through good credit control; if you are selling goods or services have in place terms and conditions which protect you as far as possible and award you interest on monies outstanding .
+The moral is to wherever possible avoid debts arising in the first place through good credit control and the use of a great credit card; if you are selling goods or services have in place terms and conditions which protect you as far as possible and award you interest on monies outstanding .